Medications for Celiac Disease

 In addition, these drugs can cause more serious medical problems, including immunosuppression and

 disease (if you are also taking nonsteroidal anti-inflammatory drugs).
-Discuss with your physician any signs and symptoms that might indicate a serious medical problem.

 Supplemental Vitamins and Minerals